googleforgames/agones/site/content/en/docs/Guides/Client SDKs/unity.md

 ```

 To connect to the SDK server, either local or when running on Agones, run the async `Connect()` method.
-This will wait for up to 30 seconds if the SDK server has not yet started and the connection cannot be made,
+By default, this will wait for up to 30 seconds if the SDK server has not yet started and the connection cannot be made.
+You can specify an optional timeout duration argument to the method, e.g., Connect(60) for a 60-second timeout.
-and will return `false` if there was an issue connecting.
+The method will return false if there was an issue connecting.

 ```csharp
 bool ok = await agones.Connect();